 - ✓

-The breaker trips more than twice per week on workflows that complete successfully
+The breaker trips more than twice per week on workflows that complete cleanly

 - ✓

-False positives are causing degraded responses for legitimate edge-case inputs
+False positives are forcing degraded responses on legitimate edge-case inputs

 - ✓

-Your P95 session cost has shifted by more than 20% since you last profiled (model pricing changes, new tools added)
+P95 session cost has moved more than 20% since you last profiled (model pricing change, new tools added)

 - ✓

-You added new tool types that have significantly different token output sizes than the original profiling set
+New tool types have meaningfully different token output sizes than the original profiling set

 - [1]ZenML: What 1,200 Production Deployments Reveal About LLMOps in 2025(zenml.io)↩